 Frequently Asked Questions (FAQs)

-We are aware that the COVID-19 situation may prevent applicants for enrollment in Fall 2021 from taking the GRE or TOEFL exams.
+We are aware that the COVID-19 situation may prevent applicants for enrollment in Fall 2022 from taking the GRE exams.
 We will therefore make the GRE optional for this year.
 Applicants who have already taken the GRE exam may still submit their scores.

-Applicants required to take the TOEFL exam must also submit their scores if they have already taken it.
+Applicants required to take the TOEFL exam must also submit their scores.
 Applicants required to take the TOEFL exam who have not yet done so may be required to participate in an interview with one or more members of the admissions committee via Zoom, Skype, or a similar program.

 All applicants must submit all other application materials.